 Schema for Universal Actions for Adaptive Cards

-Universal Actions for Adaptive Cards is introduced in the Adaptive Cards schema version 1.4.
+Universal Actions for Adaptive Cards are introduced in the Adaptive Cards schema version 1.4.
 To use Adaptive Card effectively, the

 version property of your Adaptive Card must be set to 1.4.